Blow away the cobwebs and improve your fitness on a walk in and around Newport!

 Sturdy footwear or hill walking boots are recommended as is a bottle of water and a mobile phone.

-Download the Welsh language folder (pdf) & Welsh language inserts (pdf)
+Download the Countryside walks folder (pdf) and Countryside walks inserts (pdf)

 Download leaflets in the Let’s Walk Newport series: